Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Selection of valid IVs in shift-share estimation

 The Confidence Interval Method has oracle properties when the largest group of IVs is valid.
 The plurality condition in \citet*{Windmeijer2020Confidence} states that the group of valid IVs is larger than any other group.
 A group is defined as a set of IVs associated with an estimate which asymptotically deviates from the true $\beta$ by the same constant $c = \frac{\alpha_j}{\gamma_j}$.
 For the valid group, $c$ is zero.
-Formally, the plurality exclusion restriction is \begin{assumption} \textbf{Plurality exclusion restriction: } $|\mathcal{V}| > max_{c \neq 0}| \{ j: \frac{\alpha_j}{\gamma_j} = c\} | \text{.}$ \end{assumption}
+Formally, the plurality exclusion restriction is \begin{assumption} \textbf{Plurality exclusion restriction: } $|\mathcal{V}| > max_{c \neq 0}| \{ j: \frac{\alpha_j}{\gamma_j} = c\} | \text{.}$ \end{assumption} To compare these two assumptions, consider the following example: there are five IVs.
+The true effect is $\beta=1$.
+For three of these IVs: $\alpha_j=0$ and hence the three IV-specific estimands are $\beta_j = \beta$, while the remaining estimands are $\beta + \frac{\alpha_j}{\gamma_j}$ with $\alpha_j\neq0$.
+In this example: $\beta_1=\beta_2=\beta_3=1$ while e.g. $\beta_4=4$ and $\beta_5=5$.
+Clearly, the majority assumption is fulfilled.
+The plurality assumption is also fulfilled, because the largest group of IVs is valid.
+When only two IVs are valid and the third now has an estimand which is $\beta_3 = 3$, the majority is violated, because only 2/5 IVs are valid, but the plurality is still fulfilled, because there is one valid group of two IVs and three singleton groups.
+Therefore, the plurality assumption can still hold even when the majority is violated.
+Next, I discuss the choice of methods.
+I introduce how the two methods work in Appendices \ref{sec:AL} and \ref{sec:CIM}.